Jacob Scipio

+Scipio's acting career started in television with leading roles in Some Girls (BBC), As the Bell Rings (Disney) and White Teeth (Channel 4).

 In 2016, Scipio co-founded CPO Productions.
-In that time he has written and starred in The Writers Group (2018) and Cowboys & Angels (2016), short films that premiered at the Cannes Court Métrage and London screenings at the British Film Institute.
+In that time he has written and starred in Cowboys & Angels (2016) and The Writers Group (2018), short films that premiered at the Cannes Court Métrage and London screenings at the British Film Institute.

-In 2020, he played villain Armando Aretas in the action comedy Bad Boys for Life, directed by Adil El Arbi and Bilall Fallah, and starring Will Smith and Martin Lawrence.
+In 2020, he played Armando Aretas in the action comedy Bad Boys for Life directed by Adil El Arbi and Bilall Fallah and starring Will Smith and Martin Lawrence.
+He returned for the role in its sequel, the 2024 action comedy Bad Boys: Ride or Die, also directed by Adil and Bilall.

-Scipio's acting career started in television with leading roles in Some Girls (BBC), As the Bell Rings (Disney) and White Teeth (Channel 4).

 Education, early life and career

-Scipio was born in Islington, London, England, and has Indo-Guyanese and English ancestry.
-Scipio attended St. Michael's Church of England Primary School in Highgate, then continued his studies at Fortismere School in Muswell Hill, going on to complete his education at the University of Essex where he was awarded with a Bachelor of Arts in Film and Literature.
+Scipio was born in Islington, London, England, and has Indo-Guyanese ancestry.
+Scipio attended St. Michael's Church of England Primary School in Highgate, then continued his studies at Fortismere School in Muswell Hill, going on to complete his education at the University of Essex where he earned a Bachelor of Arts degree in Film and Literature.

 Scipio's acting career began when he landed his first role at the age of 9 months in an episode of the Screen One series entitled Bambino Mio, playing the adopted son of Julie Walters.
-Throughout his studies he continued to act, starring in a number of lead roles in television, film and theatre, including the Channel 4 adaptation of Zadie Smith’s White Teeth, where at aged 9 he played the roles of twin brothers ‘Millat’ and ‘Magid’.
+Throughout his studies he continued to act, starring in a number of lead roles in television, film and theatre, including the Channel 4 adaptation of Zadie Smith’s White Teeth, where at age 9 he played the roles of twin brothers ‘Millat’ and ‘Magid’.
 He continued to act, appearing in Rodgers and Hammerstein's The King and I as ‘Prince Chulalongkorn’ opposite Elaine Paige at the London Palladium.

 Film career

-In January 2020, Scipio played the lead villain, Armando Aretas, in Bad Boys for Life.
+In January 2020, Scipio played the lead villain, Armando Aretas, in Bad Boys for Life, a role he reprised in the 2024 film Bad Boys: Ride or Die.
 A few months later he starred in The Outpost, a true story of American soldiers in the Battle of Kamdesh.
 Scipio played Justin T. Gallegos, a US army Staff Sgt. who was awarded the Distinguished Service Cross.

 Scipio appeared in Last Looks and Without Remorse.
-Scipio was later cast in the upcoming 2022 film, The Expendables 4.
+Scipio was later cast in the 2023 film Expend4bles.